 These interactive sessions are always tailored to your objectives but are typically 30-60 minutes with exclusive media and Q&A discussion.

-Embed lasting change following the session with a virtual team challenge, created by Alex using the interactive Sodisp platform, to encourage physical activity and healthy lifestyle habits both in and outside of work.
+Embed lasting change following the session with a virtual team challenge, created by Alex using the interactive Sodisp platform, to encourage physical activity and healthy lifestyle habits both in and outside work.

-Delegates can also take away Alex’s ‘Resilience Rucksack’ model, which identifies the components and mindsets required to maintain their personal resilience and form a personal well-being plan.
+Delegates can also take away Alex’s ‘Resilience Rucksack’ model, which identifies the components and mindsets required to maintain their resilience and form a personal well-being plan.

 Popular keynote topics and themes include: